zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 2. nonce
 3. device's unique ID (ECID)

-to Apple installation authorization server
+to Apple installation authorization server.

-If upgrade request is permitted, server would add ECID to the measurement and signs the result
+If upgrade request is permitted, server would add ECID to the measurement and signs the result.

-Device would check each item loaded from disk at boot time
+Device would check each item loaded from disk at boot time.

 <!-- more -->